 [ICAO NAT Doc 001, ¶5.10] Follow-up Action on Observed and Reported GNEs

 In other words, they will be contacting the FAA.
 But what happens after that?
 I've asked and have never heard of certificate action as a result.
 The worst thing will be on behalf of the operator (or your owner).
 So, given that, what is the motivation?
 The answer is the obvious one: you don't want to hit anything or become lost.

 [ICAO NAT Doc 007, ¶14.4] Perform navigation cross-check procedures throughout the ocean crossing.
 Do not relax or otherwise skip steps when it comes to following those procedures.

 Cross-checks begin approaching each waypoint.

-[ICAO NAT Doc 007, ¶15.4] Avoid casual R/T procedures.
-A number of GNEs have been the result of a misunderstanding between pilot and controller as to the cleared route and/or flight level.
+[ICAO NAT Doc 007, ¶14.4] Avoid casual R/T procedures.
+A number of GNEs have been the result of a misunderstanding between flight crew and controller as to the cleared route and/or flight level.
 Adhere strictly to proper R/T phraseology and do not be tempted to clip or abbreviate details of waypoint coordinates.